-(ii) They shall come into force from the date of their publication in the Official Gazette.
+- 1.(i) These regulations may be called the 'Postgraduate Medical Education (Amendment) Regulations, 2015'. - (ii) They shall come into force from the date of their publication in the Official Gazette. - 2.
+In the 'Postgraduate Medical Education 2000' Regulations, further amended till 17/04/2013, the following additions modifications / deletions / substitutions, shall s.

-2. In the 'Postgraduate Medical Education till Regulations, 2000' further amended 17/04/2013, the following additions / modifications / deletions / substitutions, shall be as indicated therein.
-3. In the appendix in 'Postgraduate Medical Education Regulations, 2000', included vide amendment notification dated 23rd March, 2006, the time schedule for completion of admission process for postgraduate courses stands substituted by the following schedules:- Time Schedule for completion of Admission Process for PG (Broad Speciality) Medical Courses for All India Quota and State Quota s.
 Schedule for admission Broad Speciality No. All India quota State quota 1.
 Conduct of Entrance Examination Month of December Month of January 2.
 Declaration of result of the qualifying Exam/Entrance Exam By 15 th of January By 15 th of February 3.
-1 st round of counselling/ admission Between 12 th March to 24 th March Between 4 th April to 15 th April 4.
+1 st round of counselling/admission Between 12 th March to 24 th March Between 4 th April to 15 th April 4.
 Last date for joining/reporting the allotted college and the course.
 By 3 rd April By 22 nd April 5.
-2 nd round of counselling/ admission for Vacancies Between 23 rd April to 30 th April Between 11 th May to 20 th May 6.
-Last date of joining for the 2 nd round of counselling/admission.
+2 nd round of counselling/admission for Vacancies Between 23 rd April to 30 th April Between 11 th May to 20 th May 6.
+Last date of joining for the $2^{\rm nd}$ round of counselling/admission.
 By 10 th May By 27 th May 7.
 Commencement of the academic session/term.
 1 st May 1 st May 8.
-Last date up to which students can be admitted/joined against vacancies arising due to any reason By 31 st May Note:
+Last date up to which students can be admitted/joined against vacancies arising due to any reason - By 31 st May